 A group of volunteers who also live in our community decide which applications will get funding and distributes the funds between those projects.
 They are called the Neighbourhood Grant Committee.

-Usually between 1-2 weeks following the submission of a completed application.
 During this time, applications from the community are being reviewed by a local advisory committee.

 Yes, although funding preference is given to projects that been funded fewer than three times.
 A previously funded project should also show some changes or evolution from the previous project to be considered a strong candidate for more funding.

 Yes.
 You may ask for a nominal donation of attendees to support the project, but it should not be required in order to participate in the event or project.